rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/4-Session4-reproducibility-tools.md

   The above Dockerfile adds to the jupyter/datascience-notebook container.
 We first change the maintainer information to our information, then create a new conda environment named *session3_env*, and install python, numpy, dask, dask-jobqueue and the ipykernel.

   4. Create a new repository in Docker Hub and link it to the *my_containers* repository in GitHub.
-  5. Trigger the build in Docker Hub.
+  5. Trigger the image build in Docker Hub.
 Wait for the build to complete and then pull to Ceres.

 ## Example: GitHub/Zenodo + Docker Hub Setup